-The oil and natural gas industry is cyclical, and at the present time there is a shortage of drilling rigs, equipment, supplies and personnel.
-The costs and delivery times of rigs, equipment and supplies has increased as drilling activities have increased.
-In addition, demand for, and wage rates of, qualified drilling rig crews have risen with increases in the number of active rigs in service.
+The oil and natural gas industry is cyclical, which can result in a shortage of drilling rigs, equipment, supplies and personnel.
+As a result, the costs and delivery times of rigs, equipment and supplies increase and demand for, and wage rates of, qualified drilling rig crews also rise with increases in the number of active rigs in service.
 In accordance with customary industry practice, we rely on independent third party service providers to provide most of the services necessary to drill new wells.
 Shortages of drilling rigs, equipment, supplies, personnel, trucking services, tubulars, fracing and completion services and production equipment could delay or restrict our exploration and development operations, which in turn could impair our financial condition and results of operations.